pephumin/pebinary.com/_posts/2016-07-14-slideshow-added.md

 In order to make the website look more appeal to the general public, a `slideshow` has been added.

-It is one of the build-in functions provided by [Bootstrap framework] which is called [carousel].
-FYI, this framework is developed and maintained by [Twitter] and it has been named as one of the most popular framework.
+It is one of the build-in functions provided by [Bootstrap framework] {% include 0-base/ext.html %} which is called [carousel] {% include 0-base/ext.html %}.
+FYI, this framework is developed and maintained by [Twitter] {% include 0-base/ext.html %} and it has been named as one of the most popular framework.

 While it is first developed and installed to the [front page], it may be considered to be included in some other pages in the future as well.